Chapter 9.18

 (B) Loud Parties Prohibited.
 It shall be unlawful for any responsible person to organize, cause, or permit a loud party.

-(1) For the purposes of this subsection, “responsible person” means the person who owns the property where the party, gathering or event takes place; the person in charge of the premises; and/or the person who organized the event.
+(1) For the purposes of this Subsection, “responsible person” means the person who owns the property where the party, gathering or event takes place; the person in charge of the premises; and/or the person who organized the event.
 If the responsible person is a minor, then the parents or guardians of that minor are also responsible persons whether or not they are present at the party.
-All responsible persons, as defined herein, are deemed to have caused or permitted the loud party and are responsible for and may be charged with a violation of this chapter; provided, however, a property owner who is not present at the party or gathering may not be charged with a violation of this chapter unless the absentee owner had knowledge that the party or gathering was occurring, was planned to occur or reasonably should have known the party or gathering would occur.
+All responsible persons, as defined herein, are deemed to have caused or permitted the loud party and are responsible for and may be charged with a violation of this Chapter; provided, however, a property owner who is not present at the party or gathering may not be charged with a violation of this chapter unless the absentee owner had knowledge that the party or gathering was occurring, was planned to occur or reasonably should have known the party or gathering would occur.
 This exception does not apply to a parent or guardian of a responsible person who is a minor.

 (2) Prima Facie Violations of this Subsection.
-The following shall constitute evidence of a prima facie violation of this subsection; provided, however, that inclusion herein shall not be construed as limiting the activities which may be found to violate this subsection: A party, event or gathering where:
+The following shall constitute evidence of a prima facie violation of this Subsection; provided, however, that inclusion herein shall not be construed as limiting the activities which may be found to violate this Subsection: A party, event or gathering where:

-(a) Noise emanating from or attributable to that party, event or gathering is audible from a distance of 50 feet from the source of that noise; or
+(a) Noise emanating from or attributable to that party, event or gathering is audible from a distance of 50 feet from the source of that noise;

-(b) Persons present at the party or gathering are acting in a wild, unruly, uncontrollable manner disruptive to neighbors; or
+(b) Persons present at the party or gathering are acting in a wild, unruly, uncontrollable manner disruptive to neighbors;

-(c) The number of persons present violates the fire code, presenting a fire hazard; or
+(c) The number of persons present violates the fire code, presenting a fire hazard;

 (d) Vehicles of those attending the party or gathering are illegally parked or parked in a manner to cause traffic congestion or to block traffic or fire access; or